see2/IOTnote/README.md

 # IOTnote
-Notes of project conbining robotics, IOT, Automation and AI.
+Notes of project combining robotics, IOT, Automation and AI.